bethanyj28/blog/src/content/posts/tech-stack-2025/index.md

 I of course use GitHub for code storage, CI/CD, project tracking, and so on.
 Since working there I've discovered there are few problems that it can't solve!

 ### AI
 I use GitHub Copilot for most coding AI usage and coding agent tasks.
 I use Claude for personal AI chats.
-I may re-signup for ChatGPT since it's audio functionality is really nice, but it's not a strong need at this point.
+I may re-signup for ChatGPT since its audio functionality is really nice, but it's not a strong need at this point.

 ### Conversation
 My favorite chat app would probably be Discord.
 It's really awesome for communities and gaming and I think their free offering is very fair.
 I did start paying for the full membership this year, but I don't mind supporting it.